mayank160920/telegramFileManager/README.md

 # telegramFileManager
 File Manager using [pyrogram](https://github.com/pyrogram/pyrogram) library that uses Telegram servers for storing files.
-This program has an advanced ncurses interface, ability to transfer files larger than 2G and more!
+This program has an advanced command-line interface, ability to transfer files larger than 2G and more!
+## This branch is still a WIP, use the master branch instead

 ## Features
 * Ability to show downloading and uploading progress
 * Ability to transfer files larger than 2G (telegram's limit)
 * Intuitive and fast scrolling when selecting uploaded files
-* Fast downloading and uploading of files (10Mbit UP | 15Mbit DOWN)
+* Fast downloading and uploading of files (40Mbit UP | 30Mbit DOWN)
 * Ability to upload/download multiple files at once (after 4 there if no speed benefit)
 * Canceling and resuming file transfers